Home Build Documentation Downloads SourceForge Project Page x86_64 DIY NAS

 DIET-PC is a "kitset" rather than a finished distribution.
 To assemble and deploy it you will need a development platform running a mainstream Linux distribution (a virtual machine is sufficient), and some Linux or UNIX shell experience.

-DIET-PC vs Other Thin Client Distros
+DIET-PC vs Other Embedded Linux Distros

 Summary